SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

    - The name `itab` of the data object is determined at compile time and remains stable throughout the execution of the program.
 - However, there can also be use cases where the attributes of such a data object are not statically determined.
 This is where dynamic aspects enter the picture: Attributes, names, types etc. are not determined at compile time but rather at runtime.
 - There are ABAP statements that include these dynamic aspects in the syntax.
 Assume you have simple program and a UI that includes an input field storing the input in a data object named `dbtab`.
 As input, you expect the name of a database table to be provided.
 In the end, you want to retrieve all entries of the database table and store them in an internal table.
 This table should be displayed.
-So, there is random input at runtime and your program must be able deal with.
+So, there is random input at runtime and your program must be able to deal with it.
    - See the following `SELECT` statement.
 As also shown further down, the `FROM` clause does not include a statically defined table to be selected from.
 Instead, there is a pair of parentheses including a data object.
 Assume the data object holds the name of the database table.
 At runtime, the data retrieval happens from the database table that was inserted in the input field.

         ```abap